wei-jin-fang/LLMFlareNet/README.md

 Run `evalation/fillter_10CV/1data_fillter.py`.
 Then you can get the 10-Fold filtered CV

 Run `evalation/fillter_10CV/2main.py`.
-Then you can get the result, which(等待替换，对应论文中表)
+Then you can get the result, as shown in Tables 7–8.

 ### Mode 2: Daily Mode